codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 [1 10 45 120 210 252 210 120 45 10 1]
 ```

 Obviously, although `triangle` appears to be a sequence, no actual sequence ever exists in memory, unless you happen to build one yourself out of the results.
 If you read back to the `yield return` example in C# at the beginning, you will see the same behaviour there.
-Paradoxically, using unlimited collections requires less memory!
+Paradoxically, unlimited collections require less memory!

 ### Do repeat yourself.

 To finish our exploration of lazy evaluation, let's have a bit of fun.
 As someone once drily observed, the kata of FizzBuzz is popular because it avoids the awkwardness of realising no-one in the room can remember how to binary search an array.
 If you’re one of the handful of people in the world not familiar with the game, it’s dead simple: you count through the numbers while replacing all multiples of three with “Fizz,” all multiples of five with “Buzz,” and all multiples of both with “FizzBuzz.”

-<p style="margin: 0em 3em 1em 3em">N.B.
+<p style="margin: 0em 3em 1em 3em; font-style: italic">N.B.
 It is usually said to have originated as a drinking game, and indeed I did play a drinking game like this at university, although the Warwick Rules were slightly different.
 As we played it, buzz was four not five, and there was an additional rule: when the decimal number contained a digit 3 then you also had to say “fizz” and when it contained 4 you had to say “buzz.”
 Therefore, 12 was “fizzbuzz,” 13 was “fizz,” 14 was “buzz” and 15 was “fizz” again.
-This made it a bit more complicated and us more drunk.<br/>
+This made it a bit more complicated and therefore we got more drunk.<br/><br/>

-We once tried playing it with binary numbers during a band social, but the baritone sax player objected on the grounds that he was a law student not a scientist.
+We once tried during a band social playing it with binary numbers, but the baritone sax player objected on the grounds that he was a law student not a scientist.
 So we agreed to do it in roman numerals instead, thus killing two katas in one.</p>

 If there is a canonical implementation, in Java it probably looks something like this: